Gageperrin/it-notes/aws/networking-specialty.md

 ### Public VIFs

 Public VIFs can access public zone services using elastic IPs and public services.
+They are a VLAN and BGP session.
 Public VIFs cannot directly access private VPC services.
 Can access all public zone region across the AWS global network.
 AWS advertizes all AWS public IP ranges.
 Any customer-owned public IPs can be adverized over BGP.
 Public VIFs are not transitive, these prefixes do not leave AWS.

 Creating a public VIF can be done by picking the connection the VIF will run over, the interface owner account, the VLAN 802.1Q, the BGP ASN of on-premises public or private (64512-65535).
 MD5 authentication, optional peering IPs, and which prefixes should be advertized.